Texas Eminent Domain Explained

 Is the government taking your land?
 Your initial question might be- can I stop them from taking my property?
 In most cases, you won’t be able to prevent the government from acquiring your land, but you are entitled to just compensation under eminent domain law.
 Learn more about eminent domain and what you’re entitled to receive, or continue browsing to learn about the eminent domain process and laws that are specific to Texas.

-We are a nationwide eminent domain law firm that only represents property owners, never the government or condemning authority.
+We are an eminent domain law firm that only represents property owners, never the government or condemning authority.
 We have several of-counsel attorneys located in Austin and Dallas who assist us on cases throughout the state.
 We have experience representing land owners against the Texas Department of Transportation, and we have assisted landowners where pipeline easements were acquired.
 Learn more about your rights in a pipeline easement case.

 Our attorneys have the experience necessary to identify damages that lead to a higher amount of compensation, and we can effectively interface with the condemning authority and work the legal system to help you obtain just compensation.
 Also, we’re trial lawyers, so we won’t hesitate to take your case to trial if negotiations cannot be reached.
 Continue reading to learn more about the eminent domain process in Texas, your rights as a property owner and hiring an attorney.